About Steven Holguin

 - Southern California Super Lawyers (2012-Present)

-- AFL-CIO Union Lawyers Alliance (formerly Lawyers Coordinating Committee) Member
+- AFL-CIO Union Lawyers Alliance Member, and Former Member of the Board of Directors

 - International Longshore and Warehouse Union, Local 13 Honorary Member